LoriNitzel/CheatSheet/readme.md

 #### Merging

 `$ git merge <branch name>` - Merge the change sinto the current branch from the changes of a remote repository.
 This act as a combinations of git commands by doing a git fetch followed by a git merge.

+#### Aliases

+Git doesn’t automatically infer your command if you type it in partially.
+If you don’t want to type the entire text of each of the Git commands, you can easily set up an alias for each command using git config.
+Here are a couple of examples you may want to set up:

+$ git config --global alias.co checkout
+$ git config --global alias.br branch
+$ git config --global alias.ci commit
+$ git config --global alias.st status